-- 4.3 Tank cleaning shall be carried out only under the supervision of competent persons. - 4.3.1 Tanks undergoing cleaning shall be thoroughly ventilated.
-Ventilation is normally assisted by using windmills at roof manholes, eductors or fans driver. - 4.3.2 The period of time that personnel shall be permitted to remain in the tank during cleaning varies with site conditions.
-However, in no case shall the time exceed 90 minutes with a regular 30 minutes break before entering the tank again. - 4.3.3 After draining a horizontal tank completely of its contents, the manhole covers may be removed and water used as a flushing medium.
+- 4.3.3 After draining a horizontal tank completely of its contents, the manhole covers may be removed and water used as a flushing medium.
 After flushing, the mixture of oil and water may be pumped into a slop tank for settlement or passed through an oil interceptor where any traces of oil may be skimmed from the surface. - 4.3.4 Sludge shall be removed from the tank through a closed pumping system.
 The remaining contents of the tank shall be drained through the main drain lines. - 4.4 Adequate provision for draining surface water shall be made from each installation within the depot area.
-A concreted drainage channel with a series of sluice gates should be constructed around the tank farm. - 4.5 All liquid effluents shall be treated by appropriate oil/water separation techniques (See Part IV, Section D.3.0 and Table IV-I) - 4.6 Treated effluents shall not be discharged into land except into a pit designed and constructed to the satisfaction of the Director of Petroleum Resources.
+A concreted drainage channel with a series of sluice gates should be constructed around the tank farm. - 4.5 All liquid effluents shall be treated by appropriate oil/water separation techniques (See Part IV, Section D.3.0 and Table IV-I)4 - 4.6 Treated effluents shall not be discharged into land except into a pit designed and constructed to the satisfaction of the Director of Petroleum Resources.
 Such effluents may also be discharged into water bodies, if they meet the effluents limitations as specified in Table VII-1. - 4.7 The final disposal of waste shall be such that it does not constitute a pollution threat to inland waters, rivers and ground water to the satisfaction of the Director of Petroleum Resources.
-(See Part III, Section 3.6.2) - 4.8 Corrosion Control Storage Tanks - (i) Bulk storage tanks are to be constructed from non- combustible materials (e.g. mild steel) and must be properly fabricated. - (ii) Storage tanks shall be properly coated in addition to cathodic protection. - (iii) Periodic checks for water/sludge in storage tanks shall be made. - (iv) Bulk storage tanks shall be monitored for leaks and records kept. - (v) Leak detectors shall be installed around substructures on which the tanks are placed. - 4.9 Control of gaseous emissions (especially hydrocarbons) are as described in PART VA, Section 4.2.5.1.
+(See Part III, Section 3.6.2)

-Sanitary wastes from depot in nearshore and inland facilities shall be treated by biological Waste Water Treatment System.
+4.8- Corrosion Control - Storage Tanks

-- 4.10.2 The limitations of the effluent discharges from such treated sanitary wastes, are as provided in PART II, Section E 3.5.6.1(h). - 4.11 Control of Solid waste:- Domestic waste (rubbish) shall be disposed of by methods approved by the Director, Petroleum Resources.
+- (i) Bulk storage tanks are to be constructed from non- combustible materials (e.g. mild steel) and must be properly fabricated. - (ii) Storage tanks shall be properly coated in addition to cathodic protection. - (iii) Periodic checks for water/sludge in storage tanks shall be made. - (iv) Bulk storage tanks shall be monitored for leaks and records kept. - (v) Leak detectors shall be installed around substructures on which the tanks are placed. - 4.9 Control of gaseous emissions (especially hydrocarbons) are as described in PART V-A, Section 4.2.5.1. - 4.10- Sanitary Wastes - 4.10.1 Sanitary wastes from depot in nearshore and inland facilities shall be treated by biological Waste Water Treatment System. - 4.10.2 The limitations of the effluent discharges from such treated sanitary wastes are as provided in PART II, Section E 3.5.6.1(h)4. - 4.11- Control of Solid waste: Domestic waste (rubbish) shall be disposed of by methods approved by the Director, Petroleum Resources. - 4.12 Monitoring, Effluent Limitations And Standards - 4.12.1- Control of Existing/New Point Sources - (i) Compliance limits based on the approved technologies and as provided in TABLE VII- 1 shall be met and;